-The Fund is an equity fund that invests in the US stock market and is managed in accordance with the Fund Management principles for sustainable investments.
+The fund is an equity fund with a focus on Europe and is managed according to the Fund Management Company principles for sustainable investments.

-The fund's objective is to achieve, as far as possible, a return level and risk level corresponding to the markets on which the fund is positioned, defined as the fund's benchmark, as shown in the information brochure.
+The Fund's objective is to as far as possible, with regards to the Fund's sustainability criteria, reflect the performance of the markets in which the fund invests, defined as the Fund's benchmark index and be indicated by the Information Brochure.

-§ 5 Investment objective of the Fund
+Investment objective of the Fund